Attributes

 revision_mode

 This attribute allow each recipe to declare how the revision for the recipe itself should be computed.
-It can take two different values:
+It can take three different values:

 • "hash" (by default): Conan will use the checksum hash of the recipe manifest to compute the revision for the recipe.